erincatto/box2d/docs/simulation.md

 # Simulation
 Rigid body simulation is the primary feature of Box2D.
 It is the most complex part of Box2D and is the part you will likely interact with the most.
-Simulation sits on top of the foundation and collision types and functions, so you should be somewhat familiar with those by now.
+Simulation sits on top of the foundation and collision layers, so you should be somewhat familiar with those by now.

 Rigid body simulation contains:
 - worlds